What items can give you a discount on homeowners insurance?

 Highly-rated insurers such as Amica are increasingly offering homeowners discounts if you have a system in your home that checks for water or gas leaks automatically.
 Because these leaks often happen in parts of your home, such as a basement, that you may not be in frequently, leaks can go undetected for a while — which is dangerous and can lead to a high-cost claim on your insurance.

 It’s easy to see why insurers are prepared to lower your premium if you have a sprinkler system.
 According to the National Fire Protection Association, sprinklers are a proven way to protect lives and your property against fire.
 Smoke alarms are good and will also get you a discount with some companies, but having an automatic, working sprinkler system increases that discount, requires little maintenance and may save your life.
-Companies like Progressive will gladly give you a discount for installing one.
+Companies like Progressive offer a discount for installing one.

 As with plumbing and electrical, upgrading your heating and cooling system leaves your home both more comfortable and safer, with less likelihood of fires.
 Although it’s an expensive project, costing between $4,000-20,000, it can result in both insurance savings and substantially lower energy use bills.